matolevi/energy-net/README_ISO_RL_ZOO.md

    - `CONSTANT`: Uses fixed prices

 2. **PCS Agent Simulation**:
-   The `--num-pcs-agents` parameter allows simulating multiple PCS agents in the environment.
+   The `--num-pcs-agents` parameter allows simulating multiple Power Consumption and Storage (PCS) units in the environment, representing consumers/prosumers with battery storage capability.

+3. **Dispatch Control**:
+   The ISO can control electricity dispatch in addition to pricing using the `--use-dispatch-action` parameter, allowing for more comprehensive grid management.

 ## Troubleshooting